 There are different reasons companies want inventory control with barcoding.
 There are also a lot of misconceptions about warehouse management with barcoding; so much so that I wrote the linked article on that subject.

-Adding a WMS like InsightWorks is a whole other level of inventory management compared to just the out of the box Business Central warehouse management.
-A WHI (Warehouse Insights) project can be even more change management intensive than the ERP project.
+Adding a WMS like InsightWorks is a whole other level of inventory management compared to just the out-of-the-box Business Central warehouse management.
+A WHI (Warehouse Insights) project can be even more change management intensive than an ERP project.
 This is especially true in manufacturing companies without the existing discipline to manage their warehouse.
 You are often working with non-technically skilled end-users (warehouse or factory workers) and an ingrained culture that can resist change.

 WiFi Inventory Management in Manufacturing